Azure-Samples/active-directory-dotnet-native-headless/README.md

 1. Sign in to the [Azure portal](https://portal.azure.com).
 2. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.
-3. Click on **More Services** in the left hand nav, and choose **Azure Active Directory**.
+3. Click on **All Services** in the left hand nav, and choose **Azure Active Directory**.
-4. Click on **App registrations** and choose **Add**.
+4. Click on **App registrations** and choose **New application registration**.
-5. Enter a friendly name for the application, for example 'TodoListService' and select 'Web Application and/or Web API' as the Application Type.
-For the sign-on URL, enter the base URL for the sample, which is by default `https://localhost:44321`.
+5. Enter a friendly name for the application, for example 'TodoListService' and select 'Web app / API' as the Application type.
+For the Sign-on URL, enter the base URL for the sample, which is by default `https://localhost:44321`.
 Click on **Create** to create the application.
-6. While still in the Azure portal, choose your application, click on **Settings** and choose **Properties**.
-7. Find the Application ID value and copy it to the clipboard.
+6. In the succeeding page, Find the Application ID value and copy it to the clipboard.
+7. Then click on **Settings** and choose **Properties**.
-8. For the App ID URI, enter https://\<your_tenant_name\>/TodoListService, replacing \<your_tenant_name\> with the name of your Azure AD tenant.
+8. For the App ID URI, update the existing value https://\<your_tenant_name\>/TodoListService by replacing \<your_tenant_name\> with the name of your Azure AD tenant.

 #### Register the TodoListClient app

 1. Sign in to the [Azure portal](https://portal.azure.com).
 2. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.
-3. Click on **More Services** in the left hand nav, and choose **Azure Active Directory**.
+3. Click on **All Services** in the left hand nav, and choose **Azure Active Directory**.
-4. Click on **App registrations** and choose **Add**.
+4. Click on **App registrations** and choose **New application registration**.
 5. Enter a friendly name for the application, for example 'TodoListClient-Headless-DotNet' and select 'Native' as the Application Type.
 For the redirect URI, enter `https://TodoListClient`.
 Please note that the Redirect URI will not be used in this sample, but it needs to be defined nonetheless.
 Click on **Create** to create the application.
-6. While still in the Azure portal, choose your application, click on **Settings** and choose **Properties**.
-7. Find the Application ID value and copy it to the clipboard.
+6. In the succeeding page, Find the Application ID value and copy it to the clipboard.
+7. Then click on **Settings** and choose **Properties**.
-8. Configure Permissions for your application - in the Settings menu, choose the 'Required permissions' section, click on **Add**, then **Select an API**, and type 'TodoListService' in the textbox.
+8. Configure Permissions for your application - in the Settings menu, choose the 'Required permissions' section, click on **Add**, then **Select an API**, and type 'TodoListService' in the textbox and hit enter.
+Select TodoListService from the results and click the 'Select' button.
 Then, click on  **Select Permissions** and select 'Access TodoListService'.
+Click the 'Select' button again to close this screen.
+Click on "Done" to finish adding the permission.
+9. Then select `ToDoListService` in the "Required permissions" blade and click "Grant Permissions".
+Since our client is a console application using raw credentials, its incapable of displaying an UI for the tenant administrator or the user to grant consent.
+So we would instead provide the admin consent for all users in the Azure portal itself.
+Read more about administrator consent in [Overview of the consent framework](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-integrating-applications#overview-of-the-consent-framework).

 ### Step 3:  Configure the sample to use your Azure AD tenant

 #### Configure the TodoListService project

-1. Open the solution in Visual Studio 2013.
+1. Open the solution in Visual Studio 2017.
 2. Open the `web.config` file.
 3. Find the app key `ida:Tenant` and replace the value with your AAD tenant name.
 4. Find the app key `ida:Audience` and replace the value with the App ID URI you registered earlier, for example `https://<your_tenant_name>/TodoListService`.